deepnetworkgmbh/blog/_posts/2019-11-28-unique-const-dml-trigger-partitioned-table.md

 ## Conclusion

-You have to be careful while designing your partitioning especially if you have unique constraints.
+You have to be careful while selecting your partition key before applying a table partitioning.
+Especially, if you have unique constraints since uniqueness of the selected column combinations are enforced in each partition rather than the entire table.
+Also, if you don't have a chance to select another column as your partition key to enforce the uniqueness in the entire table, you can define custom `DML` trigger.
+This solution decreases the performance of your inserts but it is an option when you don't have any other.